arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges34.md

   Note that this default maximum value can be adjusted globally by setting the startup option `--query.optimizer-max-plans` or on a per-query basis by setting a query's `maxNumberOfPlans` option.

+- When creating query execution plans for a query, the query optimizer was fetching the number of documents of the underlying collections in case multiple query execution plans were generated.
+The optimizer used these counts as part of its internal decisions and execution plan costs calculations.

+  Fetching the number of documents of a collection can have measurable overhead in a cluster, so ArangoDB 3.4 now caches the "number of documents" that are referred to when creating query execution plans.
+This may save a few roundtrips in case the same collections are frequently accessed using AQL queries.

+  The "number of documents" value was not and is not supposed to be 100% accurate in this stage, as it is used for rough cost estimates only.
+It is possible however that when explaining an execution plan, the "number of documents" estimated for a collection is using a cached stale value, and that the estimates change slightly over time even if the underlying collection is not modified.

 Usage of V8